dantogno/first-person-character-controller/README.md

 # Overview
 A simplified, stripped down version of the Book of the Dead player controller, including a version that incorporates a Cinemachine camera.
 Useful for quick prototyping and first person narrative games.
+Specifically, the complex (but admittedly cool) footstep and depth of field features have been removed.
+Maybe I'll add simpler versions of these features at a later date.

 # Prerequisites
 ## Post Processing